Dyspnea - end-of-life

-When a person feels like he or she is not getting enough air or has trouble breathing, it is called shortness of breath.
-Shortness of breath is a feeling the patient tells you about, like pain.
-This may just be a problem when walking up stairs, or it may be so severe the person has trouble talking or eating.
+When you feel like you are not getting enough air or you're having trouble breathing, it is called shortness of breath.
+The medical term for this is dyspnea.
+Shortness of breath may just be a problem when walking up stairs.
+Or it may be so severe that you have trouble talking or eating.

-Shortness of breath has many possible causes.
-These include:
+Shortness of breath has many possible causes, including:

 At the end of life, it is common to feel short of breath.
-You may or may not have this symptom.
+You may or may not experience it.
 Talk to your nurse or doctor so you are prepared.

 With shortness of breath you might feel: